Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Related Work

 \subsection{Evasion Attack for Diffusion Model}

-The prevalence of diffusion-based image editing techniques has posed the challenges of protecting images from maliciously editing.
-These editing techniques are mainly based on SDEdit~\cite{meng2021sdedit} or its variations which can be applied to both PDM and LDM to produce the editing results.
-In general, the editing starts from first transforming the clean image (or the clean latent) into the noisy one by introducing Gaussian noise for the forward diffusion process followed by performing a series of reverse diffusion sampling steps with new conditions.
-In addition, based on different number of forward diffusion steps, the method could control the extent of the editing results obeying the new conditions while preserving the original image semantics.
-Notably, a small number of forward steps allow the editing results faithful to the original image, and more variations are introduced when larger forward step value is applied.

-To counteract SDEdit-based editing, H. Salman et al. first proposed PhotoGuard~\cite{salman2023raisingcostmaliciousaipowered} to introduce two attacking paradigms based on Projected Gradient Descent (PGD)~\cite{madry2018towards}.
+To counteract SDEdit-based editing, Salman et al. first proposed PhotoGuard~\cite{salman2023raisingcostmaliciousaipowered} to introduce two attacking paradigms based on Projected Gradient Descent (PGD)~\cite{madry2018towards}.
 The first is the Encoder Attack, which aims to disrupt the latent representations of the Variational Autoencoder (VAE) of the LDMs, and the second is the Diffusion Attack, which focuses more on disrupting the entire diffusion process of the LDMs.
 The Encoder Attack is simple yet effective, but the attacking results are sub-optimal due to its less flexibility for optimization than the Diffusion Attack.
 Although the Diffusion Attack achieves better attack results, it is prohibitively expensive due to its requirement of backpropagation through all the diffusion steps.
-In the following, we further introduce more relevant work for these attacks along with another common attack for diffusion models.
+In the following, we introduce other proposed method targeting different aspects for attacking diffusion models.